 The Trust has a separate but related Policy with regard serial and unreasonable complaints.
-The full policy can be found on the STAR MAT website https://web.starmat.uk/policies/
+The full policy can be found HERE.

 Scope of this Complaints Procedure

 This procedure covers all complaints about any provision of community facilities or services by the STAR MAT, other than complaints that are dealt with under other statutory procedures, including those listed below.